Updated September 8, 2021

 to learn more about COVID-19 and available mental health resources in New York.

-The Department of State advises U.S. citizens to reconsider travel at this time due to the global impact of COVID-19.
+The Department of State advises U.S. citizens to reconsider international travel at this time due to the global impact of COVID-19.
 Many areas throughout the world are now experiencing COVID-19 outbreaks and taking action that may limit traveler mobility, including quarantines and border restrictions.
 Even countries, jurisdictions, or areas where cases have not been reported may restrict travel without notice.
 More information is available on the Department of State website

 At this time, my office can provide support to constituents looking to apply for or renew their passports.
 While the State Department handles all expedition requests on a case-by-case basis, my staff is ready to assist you by liaising with the National Passport Information Center.
 Please review the State Department’s latest updates on Passport Services here.